Bwaller1331/Simple-Chat/README.md

 ```
 git clone https://github.com/Bwaller1331/Simple-Chat.git

-cd Simple-Chat-App
+cd Simple-Chat

 npm i

 npm start

 open two web browsers to localhost:3000
-type in a username and a room name or number, make sure both windows use the same room number.
+type in a username and a room name or number
+make sure both windows use the same room number.
 ```

 ## Author